Newfound Lake: Geography

 Newfound Lake has 22 mi of shoreline.
 The lake is about 2.5 mi wide and 6 mi long.
 The deepest point is 183 ft.
 Major tributaries include the Fowler River and the Cockermouth River.
 Its outlet is the Newfound River, flowing through Bristol village into the Pemigewasset River.
 The lake volume is 98 billion gallons of water.

 Wellington State Park, containing the largest freshwater swimming beach in the New Hampshire state park system, is a 204 acre property located on the lake's west shore in the town of Bristol.

+The lake has four islands: Mayhew, Belle, Cliff, and Loon.
 Belle Island is a small island near the southern end of the lake.
 It was given to the state of New Hampshire by Camp Mowglis, a boys' camp located near the northern end of the lake, in 1942.
 According to a plaque posted on a rock on the island, the camp, known as the School of the Open, gave the island to the state "to remain perpetually in its natural beauty for a camping area especially for residents of New Hampshire, but for anyone who wants to use it.
 Take good care of it," the plaque reads.

-There are a couple of popular sandbars on the lake.
-One is at the mouth of the Fowler River, just south of Wellington State Park.
-The other is in Hebron, by the mouth of the Cockermouth River, in the northwest corner of the lake.